boyu-zhang-25/DropConnect_DPP/README.md

 ValueError: probabilities do not sum to 1
 ```

+After contacting the author, we learned that this is caused the floating point rounding error.
 Fortunately, there is a simple fix in our case.
 In `site-packages/dppy/exact_sampling.py`, line 531, in the `proj_dpp_sampler_eig_GS` method, modify the original code:
 ```
     for it in range(size):
         # Pick an item \propto this squred distance